 Studying at Warmadewa University in Bali during the summer semester is a very special experience.
 The university campus is located in Renon, just a short ride from Sanur on the Southern East coast of Bali.
 The central location of the university allows Asia Exchange students to easily explore the nearby areas, and find their favorite parts of Bali on their time off from studying.
-The semester in 2017 runs from April 3 until July 21.

 Integrate with local students!